Can CBD Get You High?

 Generally speaking, a marijuana-derived product is quite different from a hemp-derived product.
 The primary reason for their difference begins with the contents of the marijuana and hemp plants.

-Although marijuana and hemp versions of the Cannabis Sativa L. plants share most of the same compounds and have a similar appearance, smell, and grow in similar ways, they’re quite different when it comes to their cannabinoid concentrations.
+Although marijuana and hemp versions of the Cannabis Sativa L. plants share most of the same compounds and have a similar appearance with leaves, smell, and grow in similar ways, they’re quite different when it comes to their cannabinoid concentrations.
 Typically, hemp plants are packed with high cannabinoid profiles like CBDA, CBD, CBG, CBGA, THCA concentrations, and relatively low THC concentrations (under 0.3%).

 On the other hand, marijuana plants have high THC levels and relatively low levels of CBD.
 So, if you do not wish to get high, it’s best to source your CBD product from hemp plants.
 Some legal marijuana states create or manufacture CBD products from marijuana plants and remove the THC through extraction and processing.